 - Why do my ice pops taste so watery – where’s the flavor?

-That said, you don’t have to use plain old granulated sugar and you don’t need a ton of sweetener.
+Now even though you do want to use some sort of sweetener in your ice pops, you don’t have to use plain old granulated sugar and you don’t need a ton of sweetener.
 Freshly squeezed juices have natural sugars so they’re perfect to use.
-Honey, molasses, maple syrup, agave or nectar can stand in for sugar too.
-Of course, alternatives don’t eliminate added sweeteners.
+Honey, molasses, maple syrup, agave or nectar, while still sweeteners, can stand in for cane sugar too.

 If you totally want to get rid of added sweeteners, try making whole fruit pops.
-Pureed fruit pops need less sugar than pops made with a pure liquid (like juice), because the texture of the fruit makes ice pops softer.
+Maby pureed fruit pops need less sugar than pops made with a liquid (like juice), because the texture of the fruit makes ice pops softer.
 For example, my organic watermelon ice pops contain only fresh fruit and water and they have a wonderfully soft and flaky texture – no added sweetener at all.
-Note though that the sweeter the fruit, the softer the pop.
+However, note that the sweeter the fruit, the softer the pop.
 For example, pureed pears or apples won’t be quite as soft when frozen as watermelon, blackberries or citrus.

 If you start with a softer, creamier base like tofu or yogurt, often you can add less sweeteners than with normal ice pops.
-For example, such as with vanilla tofu pops.
-You can actually simply freeze yogurt plain in a mold.
-Note that some kids don’t love the taste of plain yogurt though.
+For example, such as with vanilla tofu pops or you can simply freeze yogurt plain in a mold.
+Some kids don’t love the taste of plain yogurt though.

 Following are two more sugar-free or sweetener optional ice pop choices…